MTV (UK & Ireland): MTV Shows

 MTV's general entertainment channel featuring reruns and new episodes of MTV's reality shows.
 Formerly MTV R until 1 March 2010.
 The channel ceased operating from 1 February 2011.
 Its broadcast capacity was relocated to the Music section of the Sky guide for use as MTV Music.

 MTV Dance

 MTV Dance was the dedicated dance music channel with music videos and programming of underground and mainstream dance tracks.
 The channel was replaced with Club MTV on 23 May 2018.

 MTV Rocks

 MTV Rocks was a channel dedicated to alternative rock music, with other commercial mainstream music types found on MTV's other music channels.
 MTV Rocks was previously known as MTV Two and was replaced by MTV Rocks on 1 March 2010.
 MTV Two was previously MTV2 Europe and M2 respectively.
 The channel closed on 20 July 2020.

 MTV OMG

 Launched on 1 March 2018.
 MTV OMG was the channel for music and gossip, replacing Viva.
 The channel closed on 20 July 2020.

-Club MTV

-Launched on 23 May 2018.
-Club MTV was the channel plays dance, EDM and urban music, replacing MTV Dance.
-The channel closed on 20 July 2020.